Autism Awareness Month and a Word from Our Teachers

 History of Autism Awareness Month

 April has been Autism Awareness Month for almost 50 years now.
-The Autism Society originally launched the initiative as National Autistic Children’s Week back in 1972 and the event took various shapes over the years and has evolved into Autism Awareness Month.
+The Autism Society originally launched the initiative as National Autistic Teenager’s Week back in 1972 and the event took various shapes over the years and has evolved into Autism Awareness Month.

 The event has always striven to “spread awareness, promote acceptance, and ignite change.”
 This year, the Autism Society has come out with a new campaign, titled “Celebrate Differences”.